Citeck/ecos-ui/README.md

 Welcome to the Citeck `ecos-ui` repository!
 This repository contains the user interface (UI) components and modules for the Citeck ECOS platform.
 Citeck ECOS is a powerful and comprehensive enterprise content and operations system designed to streamline and automate business processes within organizations.

+## Get started

+If you are new to ECOS platform and would like to load the software locally, we recommend you download the Dockerized version from [Demo repository](https://github.com/Citeck/ecos-community-demo).

+## Useful Links

+- [Documentation](https://citeck-ecos.readthedocs.io/ru/latest/index.html) provides more in-depth information.

 ## Installation

 To install and use `ecos-ui`, follow these steps: